-The Housing Authority of Salt Lake City (HASLC) is responsible for managing the public housing inventory, developing new affordable housing units and administering the voucher programs for the City.
-They strive to provide affordable housing opportunities throughout the community by developing new or rehabilitating existing housing that is safe, decent and affordable - a place where a person's income level or background cannot be identified by the neighborhood in which they live.
+The Housing Authority of Salt Lake City (HASLC) is responsible for managing the majority of public housing inventory, developing new affordable housing units and administering the voucher programs for the City.
+They strive to provide Housing First, affordable housing opportunities throughout the community by developing new or rehabilitating existing housing that is accessible, safe, decent and affordable.

-In addition to the development and rehabilitation of units, the HASLC also manages several properties emphasizing safe decent affordable housing that provide an enjoyable living environment that is free from discrimination, efficient to operate and remains an asset to the community.
-The HASLC maintains a strong financial portfolio to ensure flexibility, sustainability and continued access to affordable tax credits, foundations and grant resources.
+In addition to the development and rehabilitation of units, HASLC also manages several properties emphasizing safe decent affordable housing that provide an enjoyable living environment that is free from discrimination, efficient to operate and remains an asset to the community.
+HASLC maintains a strong financial portfolio to ensure flexibility, sustainability and continued access to affordable tax credits, foundations and private resources.

-As an administrator of the City's voucher programs, the Housing Choice Voucher Program provides rental assistance to very low-income families (50% of area median income and below).
-In 2017, HASLC housed 3,025 households off of their wait list and around 9,000 people under various programs.
-The Housing Authority anticipates similar outcomes for 2018.
-Other programs include: Section 8 Moderate Rehabilitation; Section 8 New Construction; Project Based Vouchers; Multifamily Project Based Vouchers; Veterans Affairs Supportive Housing Vouchers; Housing Opportunities for Persons with HIV/AIDS; and Shelter plus Care Vouchers.
+As an administrator of the City's voucher programs, the Housing Choice Voucher Program provides rental assistance to very low-income families (50% AMI or below).
+In 2018-2019, HASLC housed 3,000 households off of their wait list and around 9,000 people under various programs.
+HASLC anticipates similar outcomes for 2019-2020.
+Other subsidized programs include:

+- Section 8 Moderate Rehabilitation,

+- Section 8 New Construction,

+- Project Based Vouchers,

+- Multifamily Project Based Vouchers,

+- Veterans Affairs Supportive Housing Vouchers,

+- Housing Opportunities for Persons with HIV/AIDS,

+- and Shelter plus Care Vouchers.